 Always have the right gear and clothes for hiking

-- Wear open vent shirts: Make sure you wear clothes with open vents that will make the air flow through your body to keep you cool.
+Make sure you wear clothes with open vents that will make the airflow through your body to keep you cool.

-- Always wear a hat: Never go hiking during summer without a hat.
+Never go hiking during summer without a hat.
 It will protect the skin on your head and face.
 Also, I will keep your head cool.
-Go for a hat with a trim for more coverage.
+Go for a hat with a wide brim for more coverage.

-- Cover your body: It might sound strange but wearing more clothes during the hot weather while hiking is a great idea.
-That’s why Bedouins and people that live in the dessert are covered from head to toe with clothes.
+It might sound strange but wearing more clothes during the hot weather while hiking is a great idea.
+That’s why Bedouins and people that live in the desert are covered from head to toe with clothes.
 Clothes can protect us from harmful UV rays.
 This is very important for people with sensitive skin.

 There are some health risks involved in hiking in the summer.
 All of them could be avoided if you are more careful.

 Sun rays are damaging to your skin.
 Even though you might hike in the forest, trees won’t protect you completely from the sun.
 Clothes are great for protection but always wear sunscreen.
 This is essential when it comes to hiking in the summer.

 You have to have fuel to go hiking.
 That’s why your body needs water to sustain a normal temperature while it does the hard work.
 Water is extremely important for hiking in the summer.

 There is a condition that is the opposite of dehydration.
 This happens rarely but if you drink too much water you can get overhydrated.
 This condition is also called hyponatremia.
 Sodium levels in your bloodstream can get diluted and cell function can become impaired.
 This condition might even lead to death.

 Your body goes through a lot of stress in the summer.
 This condition comes along with these symptoms of heavy sweating, faintness, rapid pulse, dehydration, nausea, headache, fatigue, dizziness, etc.